pa-nik/SP25-IXD-256/class05/README.md

 from time import * #include this line if have sleep_ms or any time related function
 ```

-### Configure IMU on I2C port, in this example we connect IMU to port 1 and 2.
+### Configure IMU on I2C port
+in this example we connect IMU to port 1 and 2.
 Change pins if the connection changed.
 ```
 # configure I2C port on pins 1 and 2:
 i2c = I2C(0, scl=Pin(1), sda=Pin(2), freq=100000)